beryli/environment-setup/ubuntu-setup.md

 - If prompted, confirm access to your GitHub account.

 Note: GitHub Desktop uses HTTPS rather than SSH to connect.

+## VSCode
+### Exporting Extensions List
+VSCode provides a command to list all installed extensions.
+If you want to save the list to a file, you can redirect the output to a file: `code --list-extensions > vscode-extensions.txt`
+### Reinstalling Extension
+To reinstall the extensions on another machine, you can use the output file created by the above steps.
+For example, if you have a list of extensions in vscode-extensions.txt, you can install them using: `cat vscode-extensions.txt | xargs -L 1 code --install-extension`

 ## Eclipse
 ### Installation